MIT-LCP/physionet-build/README.md

 ## Database Content During Development

-During development, before the database contains any real data, the following workflow is applied for convenience:
+During development, the following workflow is applied for convenience:
 - The database engine is sqlite3.
 The db.sqlite3 file will not be tracked by git, and hence will not be uploaded and shared between developers
 - Database migration files will not be tracked by git.
 Sequential migrations are not applied.
 Instead, every time a batch of content is to be changed or added, the database file and migration history are deleted, and the demo data is reimported
 - Demo model instances will be specified in json files in the `fixtures` subdirectory of each app.
-Example file: `<BASE_DIR>/<appname>/fixtures/<appname>.json`
+Example file: `<BASE_DIR>/<appname>/fixtures/demo-<appname>.json`

-To conveniently obtain a clean database populated with demo data, run:`python manage.py resetdb`
+To conveniently obtain a clean database with the latest applied migrations, run:`python manage.py resetdb`.
+This does not populate the database with any data.

 There will be a vastly different workflow during actual deployment, when migrations are to be sequentially applied and tracked, and data is to be kept.